LP1 (Liam Payne album)

-LP1 is the debut studio album by English singer Liam Payne, released on 6 December 2019 through Capitol Records.
-The album is hip hop and R&B-orientated, drawing influence from Usher and Justin Timberlake.
-Reviews for the record were mixed, with critics noting how Payne lacked a distinct identity from the various genres he adopts throughout the track listing.
+LP1 is the debut solo studio album by the English singer and songwriter Liam Payne.
+It was released on 6 December 2019 through Hampton Records and Capitol Records.
+The album mixes pop and trap music with hip hop and R&B production, and serves the only studio album before his death on October 16, 2024, and draws influences from Usher and Justin Timberlake.
+LP1 was preceded by three singles: "Strip That Down", "Get Low" and "Bedroom Floor", and spawned four further singles, post-release: "Familiar", "Stack It Up", "All I Want (For Christmas)" and "Live Forever".
+Reviews for the record were mixed, according to review aggregator Metacritic, with critics noting how Payne lacked a distinct identity amid the various genres he adopted throughout the track listing.

 Background

 Following the release of his single "Bedroom Floor" in October 2017, Payne told Hits Radio that his album would be released in January 2018, saying he had worked with Ed Sheeran and that he "didn't really want to nail [him]self down so there's some dark pop on there, some super urban tracks and a lot of trap music".
 In May 2018, Payne told Good Morning America that the album was to be released on 14 September 2018, and that there was "a good mix of beautiful people on my album, which is amazing".
 However, in August 2018, Payne announced that he had delayed the release of the album and that he would be releasing his debut EP First Time (2018) to make up for it.

 In September 2019, following the release of "Stack It Up", MTV said Payne had "spent much of 2019 in the studio".
 The same month, Payne revealed to Australian radio station Nova 96.9 that the album was finished, that he was "proud" of it and it is "exactly the way I'd want my first album to sound".
 He also stated that it is "very hip-hop and R&B-orientated, with lots of artists that I like – an Usher and Justin Timberlake reference throughout".

 On 18 October 2019, Payne formally announced the album, its title and that it would be released on 6 December 2019.

+This is the only solo studio album Payne released before his death in 2024.